squidfunk/mkdocs-material/docs/guides/navigation.md

 [:octicons-file-code-24: Source][5] · [:octicons-workflow-24: Extension][6]

-The [Table of Contents][7] extension, which is part of the standard Markdown library, provides some options that are supported by Material for MkDocs to customize its appearance.
+The [table of contents][7] extension, which is part of the standard Markdown library, provides some options that are supported by Material for MkDocs to customize its appearance:

 `permalink`

-:   This options adds an anchor link containing the paragraph symbol `¶` or
+:   This option adds an anchor link containing the paragraph symbol `¶` or
     another custom symbol at the end of each headline, exactly like on the page you're currently viewing, which Material for MkDocs will make appear on
     hover: